-With Memorial Day this weekend, we thought it’d be a good time to dust off a few DIY tips to help you get your flags up and flying high.
+With the July 4th holiday on the horizon, we thought it’d be a good time to dust off a few DIY tips to help you get your flags up and flying high.

 There are standards to follow when flying the American flag.
 According to the United States Flag Code: “No disrespect should be shown to the flag of the United States of America.”
 As you prepare to bring out the stars and stripes, here are a few rules and etiquette to help ensure the honor and respect of the flag with a careful, thoughtful display: